 The target reveals the motive.

-This basically writes itself for him to the point where it's suspicious how little he's talking about it, choosing instead to spend a half an hour But now, Alex brings the shooting back up because he has a hook.
+This basically writes itself for him to the point where it's suspicious how little he's talking about it, choosing instead to spend a half an hour complaining about how someone tweeted out a video of him declaring independence from the devil.

 He's heard of a way to make this a part of his transphobia, so it's not quite so threatening for him to talk about it.

-He can always fall back on the meaningless boilerplate, mind control, psych meds type talking points, but that only goes so far, particularly in relation to an event like this that has all of these other dynamics to it.
+He can always fall back on the meaningless boilerplate, mind-control, psych meds-type talking points, but that only goes so far, particularly in relation to an event like this that has all of these other dynamics to it.

-By making this about his abject hatred of trans people, Alex can now more comfortably talk about this shooting because he can scapegoat a vulnerable community instead of dealing with the actual issues that underlie this tragedy.
+Yeah, by making this about his abject hatred of trans people, Alex can now more comfortably talk about this shooting because he can scapegoat a vulnerable community instead of dealing with the actual issues that underlie this tragedy.

-In reality, it's believed that the shooter dressed as a woman as a disguise to help him escape the scene, particularly because he has notable facial and neck tattoos which could be covered up with a wig, scarf, and makeup.
+In reality, it's believed that the shooter dressed as a woman as a disguise to help him escape the scene, particularly because he has notable facial and neck tattoos, which could be covered up with a wig, scarf, and makeup.

-He was arrested, as Alex is claiming.
+He was not dressed as a woman when he was arrested, as Alex is claiming.

-This is just Alex trying to turn this into a transphobia narrative, which you notice he also did in the immediate aftermath of the Uvalde shooting.
+This is just Alex trying to turn this into a transphobia narrative, which you notice he also did in the immediate aftermath of Uvalde shooting.

 Wow, it's so weird how Alex didn't bring that up earlier when he was bragging about how he'd watched all the videos multiple times.